 At the Federal Reserve Bank of Atlanta, we embrace diversity and inclusion as essential to who we are.
 The Bank's values—integrity, excellence, and respect—also support our sincere belief that every employee is an important part of the Atlanta Fed's story and success.
 Our aim is to demonstrate, in all of our actions, the simple truth that only by drawing on the talent, expertise, and perspectives of our entire staff and external stakeholders will the Bank reach its greatest potential in fulfilling its mission.

 Delivering on Our Commitment

-Established by the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Atlanta Fed Office of Minority and Women Inclusion is responsible for all matters relating to diversity in management, employment, and business activities at the Bank.
-The OMWI builds upon our long-standing efforts to create an inclusive workplace, attract and retain a diverse staff, and foster supplier diversity.
+Established by Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Atlanta Fed Office of Minority and Women Inclusion (OMWI) is responsible for all matters relating to diversity in management, employment, and business activities at the Bank.
+The OMWI builds upon our long-standing efforts to create an inclusive workplace, attract and retain a diverse staff, and promote supplier diversity.

 Ensuring a respectful workplace enriches the Bank and helps us maintain our position as a high-performing organization and an employer of choice.
 We expect every employee to model the utmost professionalism and fairness by consistently communicating and behaving in a respectful manner.